TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### _Part 2:-_

-We switched to `PAY_PER_REQUEST` mode  for DynamoDB.
-This mode is ideal for workloads with unpredictable traffic or when the workload is sporadic, as it eliminates the need for capacity planning and reduces costs by charging only for the actual reads and writes your application performs.
+**We switched to `PAY_PER_REQUEST` mode  for DynamoDB.** :: Eliminates the need for capacity planning and reduces costs by charging only for the actual reads and writes your application performs.

 ## Security